 Private Emails Do Not Help Others

-If you mail one of the Bugzilla developers directly with a support question, you're likely to be ignored.
-This doesn't mean that we don't want to help you out, on the contrary, we very much want to see you succeed in using Bugzilla.
-It's just that we don't like answering the same questions over and over again, and one-on-one support is pretty difficult via email.
-Thus we provide our general support in a public forum (the newsgroup and mailing lists mentioned above) where the questions and answers get archived and can be used by future Bugzilla admins at their leisure.
-This also allows other knowledgable Bugzilla admins help us out in providing support.
-We'll also try to help out on the IRC channel (see above) when possible (it's just easier that way).
+If you mail one of the Bugzilla developers directly with a support question, you’re likely to be ignored.
+This doesn’t mean that we don’t want to help you out, on the contrary, we very much want to see you succeed in using Bugzilla.
+Quite simply, providing tech support takes the developers’ time away from fixing bugs.
+Most of them don’t mind helping once in a while, but if everyone emails them, well, you can see where that would go.
+There are other knowledgeable users and administrators of Bugzilla, who are very familiar with it and enjoy spending time helping people with it, and read and reply to the support mailing list.
+Some of the developers help out there, too, when they have time.
+Thus we provide our general support on the mailing list mentioned above, where lots of people have a chance to answer your question (because you never know who knows the answer), and the questions and answers get archived and can be used by future Bugzilla admins at their leisure from a search engine.
+We’ll also try to help you out on the IRC or Matrix channels (see above) when possible.

 Bugzilla is a community supported project.
 This means we don’t directly offer any commercial support, but rather provide the public forums listed above where you can get assistance.
 If you’re still looking for commercial support for Bugzilla, however, you might try one of these consultants who have offered their services.